noizhardware/dotfiles/lubuntu/git.md

 ## Push
 To push local changes:
-`git add --all` tkes care of locally removed files, will remove on remote as well `git add .` new local files will be added to remote, local removed files will not be removed from remote `git add -u` only changes to existing files will be applied to the remote
+`git add --all` takes care of locally removed files, will remove on remote as well `git add .` new local files will be added to remote, local removed files will **NOT** be removed from remote `git add -u` only changes to existing files will be applied to the remote

 `git commit` you're gonya be taken to a file, edit it with your commit message, save and exit